Customer service SLA and what you need to know

 Success can be measured in several ways:

 - Raw metrics on how often you are meeting your SLAs.This should be done daily, weekly, and monthly to make sure your SLAs are not falling behind.
-This is a great indicator of the success of your support and if you can not meet your SLAs, it’s an opportunity to delve deeper into the why.
+This is a great indicator of the success of your support and if you can not meet your customer service SLA, it’s an opportunity to delve deeper into the why.
 Did you release a new product and your staff need more training?
 Did this training help?
 Are you not able to deliver what you said because of head count?
 Typically, a gradual decline on failing to meet your SLAs is a sign you need more head count.
 Did more head count solve the issue?

 - Customer Satisfaction metrics